wq/django-data-wizard/docs/overview/setup.md

 ```

 > If you are using Django Data Wizard's [wq framework integration][wq-setup], you do not need to update urls.py.

+Finally, if you would like to override any of the default settings, add a [`DATA_WIZARD` configuration][settings] to your Django settings.

 ### Target Model Registration